 Overall Massachusetts Tax Picture

 The Bay State is moderately tax-friendly for retirees.
 Social Security payments are exempt from taxes, but other retirement income and pension payments are taxed fully.
 Massachusetts has a flat income tax rate of 5%, one of the highest among states that have a flat rate.
 If you’re new to the state and want to calculate your take home pay, you can use SmartAsset’s Massachusetts paycheck calculator.

 Sales tax is 6.25%, with no additional local sales taxes.
-Property taxes in Massachusetts come in at an average effective rate of 1.17%, a bit above the national average.
+Property taxes in Massachusetts come in at an average effective rate of 1.17%, which is above the national average.

 Estate Planning Tips